mnlipp/osgi-getting-started/TrackingAService.md

 }
 ```

 The problem with this simple approach is that the method `getServiceReference` returns a service only if it is already registered.
 If it is not (yet) available, a listener can be added to the `BundleContext` to avoid "busy waiting".
 The listener is informed about changes of service states.
 So simply put, it should be possible to check whether the log service already exists and, if it is the case, start our service.
 Else we register a listener and wait for the log service to appear and start our service then.
 The details, however, are a bit tricky.
 For example, what happens if the log service appears after we have done the initial check but before we have registered the listener?
-That's why OSGi includes a [ServiceTracker](https://osgi.org/javadoc/r6/core/index.html?org/osgi/framework/BundleContext.html) class, which is supposed to simplify things a bit.
+That's why OSGi includes a [ServiceTracker](https://osgi.org/javadoc/r6/core/index.html?org/osgi/util/tracker/ServiceTracker.html) class, which is supposed to simplify things a bit.

 We want our service thread to start only if a log service is available.
 And we want it to stop when the log service becomes unavailable.
-The following code shows how this can be done using the `ServiveTracker` (as before, you can checkout the [project](https://github.com/mnlipp/osgi-getting-started/tree/master/SimpleBundle-logging) with this code).
+The following code shows how this can be done using the `ServiceTracker` (as before, you can checkout the [project](https://github.com/mnlipp/osgi-getting-started/tree/master/SimpleBundle-logging) with this code).

 ```java
 public class Activator implements BundleActivator {